jrtechs/NodeJSBlog/blogContent/posts/data-science/cuda-vs-cpu-performance.md

 ![png](media/cuda-performance/output_9_0.png)

 After copying the matrix to the GPU, we see that the CUDA and CPU performances are nearly identical in time complexities.
-However, in real-world applications, we don't just leave the data sitting on the GPU: we also need to copy it back to the main memory.
+However, in real-world applications, we don't just leave the GPU data: we also need to copy it back to the main memory.

 This test initializes the matrix on the main memory, copies it to the GPU to operate, and then copies the array back to the main memory.